 The Routing Information Protocol (RIP) is an implementation of a distance-vector or Bellman-Ford routing protocol for local networks.
-In Tru64 UNIX it is contained in the gated daemon from the Merit GateD Consortium.
-RIP classifies routers as active and passive: active routers advertise their routes to other routers; passive routers listen and update their routes based on the advertisements they receive but do not advertise themselves.
+In Tru64 UNIX it is contained in the gated daemon from NextHop Technologies, Inc. RIP classifies routers as active and passive: active routers advertise their routes to other routers; passive routers listen and update their routes based on the advertisements they receive but do not advertise themselves.
 Typically, routers run RIP in active mode, while hosts use passive mode.